Registration is Open! Saturday, December 23 to Thursday, December 28, 2017

-THE SECOND ANNUAL YIDDISH NEW YORK (YNY)
+THE THIRD ANNUAL YIDDISH NEW YORK (YNY)

 A FESTIVAL CELEBRATING YIDDISH MUSIC, LANGUAGE, AND CULTURE ON THE LOWER EAST SIDE!

 Yiddish New York celebrates and engages with East European Jewish (and other Jewish and co-territorial) traditions to foster new creativity, building bridges across borders– a culture under construction!
 Drawing inspiration from the historic cultural riches of Manhattan’s Lower East Side, Yiddish New York is an intergenerational gathering featuring daily workshops in klezmer music, Yiddish dance, song, and a broad spectrum of performances and programming in Yiddish language, arts, history, and culture.
 Yiddish New York evenings feature concerts, dance parties, and jam sessions at clubs and other venues around this vibrant neighborhood.

 To keep tuition costs as affordable as possible (under $500), Yiddish New York is a non-residential event.
 The center of activities is the 14th St. Y (344 East 14th Street, between 1st and 2nd Avenues) and the adjacent Town and Village Synagogue, easily accessible by public transportation.
 Participants will make their own arrangements for transportation, housing and meals.
 Yiddish New York has created on-line boards encouraging sharing rides and housing.
 Click here for registration information.

 Yiddish New York reaches out to participants of all ages and backgrounds.
 The Kids/Teens program offers reduced fees to encourage the participation of families with children, and create innovative interdisciplinary projects designed to engage the next generation of Yiddish artists.